Amy Gilbert - Headshot

 she/her/hers

-Amy Gilbert is a Staff Attorney with the ACLU of Ohio.
 Amy comes to the ACLU of Ohio by way of the ACLU of Northern California, where she engaged in high impact civil rights litigation as a Staff Attorney.
 At the ACLU of Northern California, Amy’s work primarily focused on broad criminal justice reform, seeking to end unjust laws, policies and practices that disproportionately harm communities of color.
-After the passage of California Senate Bill 1421, Amy worked to facilitate, navigate and litigate its implementation, providing the public with new access to police personnel files in incidents of officer involved shootings, serious or deadly uses of force, and sustained findings of dishonesty or sexual assault.
-In the wake of the COVID-19 pandemic, Amy engaged in outreach and advocacy with courts throughout the State of California to prevent the public and the press from having their constitutionally protected right to view judicial proceedings unnecessarily curtailed and was involved in litigating American Civil Liberties Union of Southern California et al. v.
-Harber-Pickens et al. to ensure meaningful public access to judicial proceedings in Kern County Superior Court.
-As the number of COVID-19 cases rose throughout the State of California, Amy was also involved in filing the class action lawsuit Criswell v.
-Boudreaux to compel the Tulare County Sheriff to take immediate precautions to prevent a severe spread of COVID-19 among incarcerated people and release as many medically vulnerable people as possible to home confinement.
+In the wake of the COVID-19 pandemic, Amy engaged in outreach, advocacy, and litigation to ensure courts throughout the State of California protected the constitutional rights of the public and the press to view judicial proceedings (American Civil Liberties Union of Southern California et al. v.
+Harber-Pickens et al.) and was involved in filing a class action lawsuit to compel the Tulare County Sheriff to take immediate precautions to prevent a severe spread of COVID-19 among incarcerated people and release as many medically vulnerable people as possible to home confinement (Criswell v.
+Boudreaux).